Malaguth/skill-tracking/frontend/folder-structure.md

 - **src/:**
   - `*`: Marked folders may also implement this types of files:
-    - `index`: Export files used for simplifying paths within the application.
     - `enums`: Files to store enumerables used throughout the application, often used in export enum or object formats.
     - `__tests__`: Folder for functional or unit tests related to their respective components, features, pages or utilities.
       - `{Feature|Component|Page|util}.test.{tsx|ts}`: Test files for the corresponding feature, component, page, or utility.